-A. General: One of the main goals of Joint Professional Military Education is to "develop strategic leaders who can think critically."
-This requires disciplined habits of thought.
-Those seeking to hone their critical thinking skills can do so either through first-hand experience or study.
-For the military professional, first-hand experience can be a bloody process of real world trial and error.
-Rather than learn in the hard school of war, the Strategy and Policy Course uses case studies to impart habits of thought in the classroom, where learning does not have such potentially catastrophic results.
+General: One of the main goals of Professional Military Education is to develop "strategically minded joint warfighters who think critically."1 Those seeking to hone their critical thinking skills can do so either through first-hand experience or study.
+For the military professional, first-hand experience can be a bloody process of real-world trial and error.
+The Strategy and Policy Course uses case studies to impart habits of thought in the classroom, where learning does not have such potentially catastrophic results.
 Though each case is unique, the sequence of cases is designed toward a cumulative outcome through the integration of theorists, course themes, and historical examples.
-The first case provides foundational concepts of the course for the following case studies.
-This case defines terminology so that students can communicate effectively, and, more importantly, it exposes students to several key course theorists.
+The first case provides foundational concepts of the course, defines terminology so that students can communicate effectively, and, more importantly, it exposes students to several key course theorists.

-Carl von Clausewitz, Sun Tzu, and Basil Liddell Hart provide a theoretical and analytical foundation for the course.
+Carl von Clausewitz, Sun Tzu, and Sir Basil Liddell Hart provide a theoretical and analytical foundation for the course.
 In future case studies, students will encounter additional theorists, including Alfred Thayer Mahan, Julian S. Corbett, and Mao Zedong.
 To fully utilize these thinkers, it is important to grasp the value of theoretical writing.
-These sometimes-complementary, sometimes-conflicting works will not provide standardized answers.
-Instead, theorists impart to military and civilian leaders common frames of reference and useful concepts to integrate instruments of national power in the pursuit of political ends.
+These sometimescomplementary, sometimes-conflicting works will not provide standardized answers.
+Instead, theorists impart common frames of reference and useful concepts for civilian and military leaders to utilize when integrating instruments of national power in the pursuit of political ends.
 They spark thought, stimulate debate, and promote creativity.
-Theory does not provide a one-size-fits-all answer; rather, theory contributes to the development of sound strategy.
+Theory does not provide a onesize-fits-all answer; rather, theory contributes to the development of sound strategy.
+These theorists provide a point of departure from which we can think critically about the subsequent case studies and course themes.